jobtalle/myr.js/README.md

 # myr.js
 **myr.js** is a WebGL 2 based 2D graphics renderer.
-The engine is optimized for rendering large amounts of sprites, and also supports render targets, primitives and advanced transformations.
+The engine is optimized for rendering large amounts of sprites, and it also supports render targets, primitives, shaders and advanced transformations.
 There are no external dependencies. **myr.js** has been licensed under the [MIT license](LICENSE).
 All source code is contained in the [myr.js](myr.js) file.

 # Installation
 The [myr.js](myr.js) file can be included in any ES6 compatible javascript project.
 No external dependencies are required.